bsmith89/midas2-wiki/Home.md

 `gnl|Prokka|UHGG000587_14|34360|A` in the above example is `A` defined by accumulated read counts and `C` defined by accumulated sample counts.

-Third, MIDAS 2.0 collects and reports the sample-by-site matrix of the corresponding (1) site depth and (2) allele frequency of the above calculated **population minor allele** for all the relevant samples.
-In these two matrices, MIDAS 2.0 encode `site_depth = 0` and `allele_frequency = -1` with the special meaning of missing <site, sample> pair.
+Third, MIDAS2 collects and reports the sample-by-site matrix of the corresponding (1) site depth and (2) allele frequency of the above calculated **population minor allele** for all the relevant samples.
+In these two matrices, MIDAS2 encode `site_depth = 0` and `allele_frequency = -1` with the special meaning of missing <site, sample> pair.

 5. **Chunkified Pileup Implementation**